How do I purchase tickets to Monkey Town Los Angeles?

 Do people talk during the program?

 Yes (and no).
-This is more like going to the cinema than a dining experience; so if you talk the entire time, you might be missing out on the experience.
+This is more like going to the cinema than a dining experience; so if you talk the entire time, you might be missing out on the experience or annoying your fellow guests.
 So yes, talking is fine, but best at a volume and infrequency that does not disturb your neighbors.

 When do doors open, what if we arrive late?